corsen2000/vim-mode-tutor/tour.md

 Sample - The quick brown fox jumped over the lazy dog.
 Fix Me - Tha quiaa browa faa jumpaa ovaa taa laaa doaa

-## Matching pairs
-* % -> jumped to the matching character
-* works for ) ] }

-( Here is a [sample] of {what you can do} )

-## Visual mode
+# Visual Mode
 * v -> enter visual mode which allows selection

+## Basic selection
+* use any movement key to select the needed text
-* y -> copy the selected text
+* y -> copy the selection with the yank command
-* p -> put copied text
+* p -> paste the selection with the put command

 Sample - The word is repeated 3 times times times
 Fix Me - The word is repeated 3 times

-## Open
-* o -> create a new line below the current and switch to insert mode

-Type the sentence between the examples.

-Sample -
+# Enahcing Commands

+## Adding a count to a motion
+* c d w
+* c is the count
+* d is the motion, in this case delete
+* m is the motion, in this case word
+* cdw will delete c number of words

-The quick brown fox jumped over the lazy dog.
+Sample - The quick brown fox jumped over the lazy dog.
-Sample -
-The quick brown fox jumped over the lazy dog.
+Fix Me - The quick quick quick brown fox jumped over the lazy lazy lazy dog.